BIGJRA/BIGJRA.github.io/rejuv.md

 L* and MegaStone *Ampharosite!* Our final task for her is to catch a Pokemon found later on at Axis University.

 Enter the Help Center.
-If you’ve been keeping track of Zygarde Cells (At least 70), talk to the researchers to get *Lucky Egg*!
+If you've been keeping track of Zygarde Cells (At least 70), talk to the researchers to get *Lucky Egg*!

 HQuest 31: Poke Ball Conundrum